Celestial317/automated-code-correction/README.md

 python main.py
 ```

-The system will iterate through all files in `buggy_code/`, attempt to fix them, and write the results to `fixed_code/` if the tests pass.
+The system will iterate through all files in `buggy_code/`, attempt to fix them, create a buffer of files at `temp_code/` till it validates the output, and write the final results to `fixed_code/` if all tests by `validator_agent.py` are passed.

 ## Output and Logs